Morris Twelve: Morris 12 series II

 Series II was announced on Friday 17 May 1935 along with a new Ten Four as a kind of extra note tagged to the main Ten Four display advertisement - "You can have a twelve horsepower model for £5 extra".

 The series II came with a new longer and lower body with all passengers seated within the wheelbase, narrow windscreen pillars and wide windscreen.
 Special construction of the body and frame bolted together was designed to produce a strong double box section.
 New built in luggage accommodation at the rear of the body was accessible by lifting the rear seat's hinged backrest, the previous Twelve had no covered luggage space.
 An external folding luggage grid was continued from the last car to cope with any extra luggage.
 The, new to the Twelve, Special coupé continued to have its special inbuilt luggage container.
 New instrumentation for the driver included an enlarged speedometer.
 Direction indicators were now concealed within the body and controlled from the steering wheel and given a driver's warning light in the centre of the wheel.
 The pedals were now mounted directly to the frame (chassis) and free from vibration.

-A new three-speed syncromesh gearbox was fitted along with standard Jackall built-in hydraulic jacks and Magna wired wheels.
+A new three-speed synchromesh gearbox was fitted along with standard Jackall built-in hydraulic jacks and Magna wired wheels.
 (A 3-speed gearbox produced at least a 25% reduction in anxiety level for most drivers.
-Suburban streets shivered to the sound of grating gears in pre-syncromesh gearboxes).
+Suburban streets shivered to the sound of grating gears in pre-synchromesh gearboxes).
 Easy-clean pressed steel wheels with six-stud fixing became available, initially as an option but in either case they carried 5.75—16 extra low pressure tyres of a smaller section than the previous model.
 A spare wheel with its tyre was carried in a sunken panel on the back of the car and a steel cover was supplied for it on the dearer sliding head model which also carried toughened glass in its side and rear windows.